Compliance and Training

-The School of Medicine has developed a guidance document describing the State retention and destruction policies for commonly encountered documents.
-The Virginia Public Records Management Manual provides information on records management, disaster planning, electronic records, etc. Please refer to the UVA records management site (Caroline Walters, Records Officer) and the School of Medicine policy on records management.
+Records management is directed by UVA Information Technology Services.
+Please refer to the UVA records management site (Caroline Walters, Records Officer) .
 Storage of documents containing information protected under HIPAA or FERPA in unsecured areas is not permitted.
 Secure areas include locked file cabinets, locked rooms with restricted access, or HIPAA- and FERPA-compliant storage facilities such as the Library of Virginia State Records Center.
 Electronic records must be protected with a similar level of restricted access.
 See UVA policy IRM-015, governing the electronic storage of highly sensitive data.

 Research data.
 This includes maintaining complete and accurate records for data analysis and other records relating to the conduct of the project, such as the documents on financial management and the development of intellectual property under the project.
 The following are critical to the responsible conduct of research: